 When To Submit Your Motivation Letter for Home Loan

-Most applications aren’t going to allow you to submit a letter directly, so you may need to be creative.
+Most applications don’t allow you to submit a letter directly, so you may need to be creative.
 Ideally, you want it to get to the underwriter or loan officer.
 A motivation letter for a home loan or mortgage is most effective when it gets to a decision-maker.
 So, submitting it too early might mean it doesn’t go anywhere.

-You can simply write your letter in Microsoft Word or Google Docs.
+You can write your letter in Microsoft Word or Google Docs.
 Then, save your letter as a pdf.
 Then you can upload this document along with your financial documents.
+We offer an editable version of the sample motivation letter for home loans or mortgages below.
+This works in Microsoft Word, Google Docs, and most other word processors.
+It’s a great way to start drafting your motivation letter.

-Otherwise, you can submit it as a cover letter or email at some point in the process.
-Unfortunately, you don’t know for sure when this will be most effective.
-The underwriter is likely to take a look at uploaded documents so that’s a great opportunity to add your motivation letter.
+Otherwise, you can submit it as a cover letter or email at some point.
+Unfortunately, you don’t know when this will be most effective.
+The underwriter will likely look at uploaded documents, so that’s a great opportunity to add your motivation letter.

 Other Resources to Help With Your Motivation Letter for a Mortgage

-We have written this guide to help you write your own letter.
+We have written this guide to help you write your letter.
 Sometimes, we get asked for more help from our readers.
-Unfortunately, we don’t have the resources for that but we want to give you any help we can.
+Unfortunately, we don’t have the resources for that, but we want to give you any help we can.

-Probably the best resource we have found for such help is to look on Fiverr to hire someone.
+The best resource we have found for such help is looking on Fiverr to hire someone.
 Fiverr is a marketplace where you can hire someone for a specific project.
 They offer different projects at set prices that you can hire them for.
 This link will take you to a search for freelancers that do motivation letters specifically.
-You may need to do some careful due diligence to find someone to help you with a mortgage motivation letter versus one for education or employment.
+You may need careful due diligence to find someone to help you with a mortgage motivation letter versus one for education or employment.
 We can’t offer any specific names on there because the freelancers change.
-We do have an article that gives you some pointers on finding the right person for you, though.
+Our article gives you some pointers on finding the right person, though.

 Sample Motivation Letter for a Home Loan